-105. The Council will comply with the requirements of The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009, which were implemented on 1st January 2010, and will not pool pension fund cash with its own cash balances for investment purposes.
-Any investments made by the pension fund directly with the County Council after 1st April 2010 will comply with the requirements of SI 2009 No 3093.
-From time to time the Council will manage short term cash flow requirements for either the County Council or the Pension Fund on a non-beneficial basis.
+92. The Council will comply with the requirements of The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009, which were implemented on 1 January 2010, and will not pool pension fund cash with its own cash balances for investment purposes.
+Any investments made by the pension fund directly with the County Council after 1 April 2010 will comply with the requirements of SI 2009 No 3093.
+From time to time the Council will manage short term cash flow requirements for either the County Council or the Pension Fund on a non-beneficial basis (i.e., at no beneficial cost - no charge will be incurred above and beyond costs incurred).